Quantum Cryptanalysis of Farfalle and (Generalised) Key-Alternating Feistel Networks: Applying Simon's algorithm to Farfalle

 \section{Applying Simon's algorithm to Farfalle}

 Farfalle is a permutation-based construction for building a pseudorandom function (PRF) which has been introduced by G. Bertoni et al.~\cite{Farfale} in 2017.
-An instance of this construction known as Kravatte was presented in \cite{Farfale}, which is based on Keccak-$p[1600, n_r]$ permutations.
-The construction of Farfalle is given in Figure \ref{fig:Farfale}, while the precise description of the scheme is given in \cref{alg:Farfale}.
+The construction of Farfalle is given in \Cref{fig:Farfale}, while the precise description of the scheme is given in \Cref{alg:Farfale}.

-In general, the construction of Farfalle employs (a lightweight) $b$-bit permutations $p_b, p_c, p_d$ and $p_e$.
-In addition, the rolling functions $roll^i_c$ and $roll^i_e$ (also permutations) are used for compression and expansion respectively, where by construction these two functions should be chosen such that an adversary not knowing the value $k$ shall not be able to predict the mask values $roll^i_c(k)$ for any $i$ (in a reasonable range), nor the difference between any pair of mask values $roll^i_c(k)\oplus roll^j_c(k)$ for any $i\neq j$.
-In what follows, we consider different cases in which one can construct a periodic function (to which Simon's algorithm applies), which in our case will be output blocks $z_j$. \begin{remark} For convenience, in our constructions we will assume that all message blocks $m_i$ are directly corresponding to $roll^i_c$ functions in Farfalle, i.e. there are no \emph{blank indices} which are not contributing to accumulators (cf. \cite[Figure 2]{Farfale}).
-Note that this assumption does not affect our construction methods in general, since the messages could always be chosen suitably so that they yield periodicity of output blocks $z_j$. \end{remark}
+In general, the construction of Farfalle employs (lightweight) $b$-bit permutations $p_b, p_c, p_d$ and $p_e$.
+In addition, the rolling functions $roll^i_c$ and $roll^i_e$ (also permutations) are used for compression and expansion, respectively, where by construction these two functions should be chosen such that an adversary not knowing the value $k$ shall not be able to predict the mask values $roll^i_c(k)$ for any $i$ (in a reasonable range), nor the difference between any pair of mask values $roll^i_c(k)\oplus roll^j_c(k)$ for any $i\neq j$.